ZengGroup/Corcoran_et_al_2017/zebra_finch/README.md

 # Zebra Finch SNP calling

-This document describes the mapping and SNP calling from paired end Illumina sequence data from 10 zebra finch individuals sampled from Australia sequenced in the study of [Singhal et al. (2015)](https://www.ncbi.nlm.nih.gov/pubmed/26586757).
+This document describes the mapping and SNP calling from paired end Illumina sequence data from 10 zebra finch individuals sampled from Australia.
+The birds were originally sequenced and mapped to the zebra finch genome in the study of [Singhal et al. (2015)](https://www.ncbi.nlm.nih.gov/pubmed/26586757).

 ## Public Availibility of sequence data and files
 The BAM files used below are publically available from [here](http://www.ebi.ac.uk/ena/data/view/PRJEB10586)